brunocodutra/metal/doc/manual.md

 If you chose to [install Metal system-wide](#installing), make sure the installation prefix is looked up by your compiler.
-If you use [CMake] it should suffice to add the following to your project's configuration.
+In case you use [CMake] to automate building your projects, it should suffice to add the following to the `CMakeLists.txt`.

     find_package(Metal REQUIRED)
     include_directories(${METAL_INCLUDE_DIRS})